 Thou Shall Not Kill: Deconstructed in that Aang's decision to spare Ozai's life and take away his bending goes against everyone's (including the past Avatar's) advice, infuriates everyone, and causes dire problems for Zuko's legitimacy as Fire Lord, which is seriously destabilizing the Fire Nation.

-Through His Stomach: Hakoda and Sokka believe in this trope when Katara gives Zuko food.
+Through His Stomach: Hakoda and Sokka believe in this trope when Katara gives Zuko food, and Katara insists they're reading too much into it ("They are just fireflakes not a proposal of marriage").
 Suki tries this with Sokka but turns out to be a Lethal Chef due to lack of experience.

-Throw the Dog a Bone: Iroh giving Katara the respect she deserves by calling her Master Katara and acknowledging what she has done for the war.
+Throw the Dog a Bone: Iroh giving Katara the respect she deserves by calling her Master Katara and acknowledging what she has done for the war after getting belittled by her own tribe.
 Also, Iroh stealing Piando's gift to Sokka to not shaft Sokka for not being a bender.

 Torture Cellar: Ozai has one, and it is used as proof as why he shouldn't be Fire Lord — as much for the illegality of it as for the obvious signs of psychosis.